expo/expo/docs/pages/versions/unversioned/sdk/apple-authentication.md

 title: AppleAuthentication
 ---

 This library provides Apple authentication for iOS standalone apps in the managed and bare workflows.
 Beginning with iOS 13, any app that includes third-party authentication options **must** provide Apple authentication as an option in order to comply with App Store Review guidelines.
+Learn more about Apple authentication on the ["Sign In with Apple" website](https://developer.apple.com/sign-in-with-apple/).

 ## Installation